 Youth Offending Service

 Locally, the service brings together staff from a wide range of organisations including the local authority, police, probation, health, and education.
-By working together, sharing knowledge, skills and experience, the YOS aims to help young people make the right life choices and reduce offending by young people.
+By working together, sharing knowledge, skills and experience, the YOS aims to help children make the right life choices and reduce offending by children.

 The YOS also works in partnership to address anti-social behaviour.
 It recognises the adverse impact anti-social behaviour can have on everyone in a community – both adults and children – and the importance of addressing such behaviour.